nasa-jpl-memex/nutch-python/examples/bokeh_crawl_monitor/README.md

 # INSTALLATION

-Nutch and RabbitMQ need to be installed separately.
+RabbitMQ needs to be installed separately.

 RabbitMQ >= 3.5 is recommended
-Nutch 1.11 (or svn>1707174) is required with patch https://issues.apache.org/jira/browse/NUTCH-2132

 The rest of the requirements can be installed via conda env, which requires that Anaconda or Miniconda is installed.
 Miniconda is a minimal Anaconda installation that bootstraps conda and Python on any operating system.
 Install Anaconda from http://continuum.io/downloads or Miniconda from http://conda.pydata.org/miniconda.html